singh-man/books/crackingTheCoding/18_advancedTopics.md

 ![](media/XI_11.JPG)

-*Case 8: P is a left child, and N is a right child.*
+*Case B: P is a left child, and N is a right child.*

 The rotations in Case B resolve the red violation and maintain the in-order property: a <= P <= b <= N <= c <= G <= U. Again,  the count of the black nodes remains constant in each path down to the leaves (or subtrees).